-Headless torso found in Idaho cave identified as bootlegger
+Headless torso in Idaho cave identified as bootlegger who fled jail in 1916

-BOISE, Idaho (AP) — The headless torso that was found in a remote Idaho cave 40 years ago has finally been identified as belonging to an outlaw who killed his wife with an ax and was last seen after escaping from jail in 1916.
+BOISE, Idaho — The headless torso that was found in a remote Idaho cave 40 years ago has finally been identified as belonging to an outlaw who killed his wife with an ax and was last seen after escaping from jail in 1916.

 Clark County Sheriff Bart May said Tuesday that the cold case will remain open because investigators don’t yet know who killed Joseph Henry Loveless.
 Still, they were able to notify one of Loveless’ surviving relatives, an 87-year-old grandson, of his fate.